yanmarques/badcat/docs/Pupy.md

 _Will it work on my machine?_

-**R: Probably not, unless you have docker or podman.
-For a bunch of reasons I will ignore here, it just works in a specific environment.
-Thus the POC status.
-So if one wants to run it, the environment must be prepared.**
+**R: Probably not, you should test it out though.
+I tested with a virtual machine running Fedora 34 and podman for containers.
+For a bunch of reasons I will ignore here, running the _backdoor_ just works in a specific environment, because of that I execute inside a container.
+Running Pupy, on the other hand, should work fine on any other Linux distro, but I only tested on Fedora.**

 _I don't care about how everything works, can't I just test it out?_